jlowcode/fileupload/README.md

 - `Log downloads` - OPTIONAL - if you have selected one of the Download Scripts options, you may enable logging of download to the standard jos_fabrik_logs table.

 ### csv

+- `CSV format`: Determines how to present the fileupload data when exporting to csv:
+     - `Relative path`: e.g. images/stories/myimage.jpg (Default).
+     - `Full path`: e.g. /var/www/html/images/stories/myimage.jpg
+     - `URL`
+     - `Raw file stream`: The binary data returned from JFile::read()
+     - `Base 64 encoded file stream`: A base64 encoded version of the raw file stream.
+- `JSON format`: Same as the CSV format except for when viewing the table data as JSON (Javascript Object Notation);